grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 }
 ```

-Lets compile to and see if it works..... and
+Lets compile to and see if it works... and

 ```
 $ make size